AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * Event Name `name/`: Event names should only contain alphanumeric characters and spaces, and it should not be blank.
 * Level `level/`: Levels should only be positive integers, and it should not be blank.
 * Matric `matric/`: Matric numbers should start with 'A', followed by 7 numeric digits, and end with a letter.
 * Name `name/`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
+Do note if you input more than 1 whitespace in the middle of the name, it will be shortened down to just 1 whitespace.
 * Phone `phone/`: Phone numbers should only contain numbers, and it should be at least 3 digits long.
 * Room `room/`: Rooms should only be positive integers, and it should not be blank.
 * StaffDesignation `designation/`: Designation should only be an integer from 0 to 2, and it should not be blank.
 0 to 2 represent Support Staff, Block IC and Residence Master respectively.